Taking care of your families teeth

 • If your child likes to chomp on toothbrushes, give them one to chew on while you can use another to clean their teeth and gums!

-• You don't have to be at the the sink to brush our teeth!
+• You don't have to be at the the sink to brush your teeth!
 You can sit on the end of a bed/ or chair, spitting out into a cup or a paper towel- the aim is to get teeth brushed!

 • Don't worry if you only get a limited time to brush your child's teeth, start by brushing the ones you missed last time!
 Brushed is best!